Vangelis Mantzaris: UNICS Kazan

 On July 20, 2019, Mantzaris was released from Olympiacos, after eight seasons, and signed with UNICS Kazan of the VTB United League and the EuroCup, playing under fellow Greek coach Dimitrios Priftis.
 He left in December, returning to Greece.

 Promitheas Patras

 On December 30, 2019, Mantzaris returned to Greece and signed with EuroCup side Promitheas Patras.
 He averaged 10.5 points, 2.2 rebounds, 5.3 assists and 1.8 steals per game.
 On October 8, 2020, Mantzaris re-signed with the team.

 Return to Peristeri

 On December 17, 2020, Mantzaris officially returned to Peristeri after nine years.

 Stal Ostrów Wielkopolski

 On August 6, 2021, he has signed with Stal Ostrów Wielkopolski of the Polish Basketball League.
 In four games he averaged five points, five assists, 3.3 rebounds, and 1.3 steals per game.

 Hapoel Eilat

 On October 4, 2021, Mantzaris signed with Hapoel Eilat of the Israeli Basketball Premier League.

 PAOK

 On November 11, 2021, Mantzaris signed with PAOK of the Greek Basket League.

+After the season ended, Mantzaris stated that the cooperation with coach Aris Lykogiannis was not good, something that confirmed the poor communication between them.